 At #8 Rustaveli is the…

 The grand Parliament Building at #8 Rustaveli was built between 1938 and 1953.
 It was used by the Georgian Parliament until 2012, when the parliament moved into a new building in Kutaisi, a town 125 miles from Tbilisi.
-The move has been surrounded in controversy and there has been a bid to move the parliament back to this building.
+The move was surrounded in controversy and in 2019 the Parliament of Georgia moved back into this building.

 Across the street from Parliament is…